elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 ## Code organization by process

+#### Problem

-**Problem:** This anti-pattern refers to code that is unnecessarily organized by processes.
+This anti-pattern refers to code that is unnecessarily organized by processes.
 A process itself does not represent an anti-pattern, but it should only be used to model runtime properties (such as concurrency, access to shared resources, and event scheduling).
 When you use a process for code organization, it can create bottlenecks in the system.

+#### Example

-**Example:** An example of this anti-pattern, as shown below, is a module that implements arithmetic operations (like `add` and `subtract`) by means of a `GenSever` process.
+An example of this anti-pattern, as shown below, is a module that implements arithmetic operations (like `add` and `subtract`) by means of a `GenSever` process.
 If the number of calls to this single process grows, this code organization can compromise the system performance, therefore becoming a bottleneck.

 ```elixir
 defmodule Calculator do